flaxandteal/arches-rbac-permissions/arches_rbac_permissions/README.md

 Add `"arches_rbac_permissions"`, `"arches_querysets"` and `"casbin_adapter.apps.CasbinAdapterConfig"` to the INSTALLED_APPS setting in the project's settings.py file.

-FIXME: TBC = To be confirmed?
-As in we are not sure if this is necessary?
 #TBC
 Ensure the Application settings are available to extend with:
 ```